ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/archery/workbook/index.md

 {{#wb-req item="5f2" requirement="Shooting at an 80-centimeter (32-inch) five-color target using the 10 scoring regions, make a minimum score of 160.
 Accomplish this in the following manner:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Shoot 15 arrows in five-arrow ends, at a distance of 10 yards

+AND

+Shoot 15 arrows in five-arrow ends, at a distance of 15 yards.

 {{#wb-req item="5f3" requirement="As a member of the USA Archery Junior Olympic Archery Development program (JOAD), earn your indoor or outdoor green, purple, and gray achievement award pins using a compound bow."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}